secretbosscode/nzbidx/RUNBOOK.md

 ## Release table partitioning
 The `release` table must be partitioned by `category_id` so partitions can be maintained independently.
-The application migrates and creates this table automatically on startup when provided a `DATABASE_URL` with superuser privileges.
-For reference, create the table and partitions:
+When `AUTO_MIGRATE_PARTITIONS` is set to a truthy value and a superuser `DATABASE_URL` is supplied, the application migrates and creates this table automatically on startup.
+For reference, create the table and
+partitions:

 ```sql
 CREATE TABLE IF NOT EXISTS release (